AirTightSecurity/webinar-ictict424-210517/index.md

-# Webinar presentation ICTICT424 17 May 2021 #
+# ICTICT424 Security Standards Webinar 17 May 2021 #

 This presentation relates to the cybersecurity standards and legislation businesses would need to follow to be fully compliant and to substantially reduce their risk of a successful cyber attack.